Base 10

 Indo-European languages are spoken by almost three billion native speakers, the largest number by far for any recognised language family.
 Of the twenty languages with the largest numbers of native speakers according to SIL Ethnologue, twelve are Indo-European: Spanish, English, Hindi, Portuguese, Bengali, Russian, German, Marathi, French, Italian, Punjabi, and Urdu, accounting for over 1.7 billion native speakers.
 Pratically all modern European languages with the exceptions of Finnish, Hungarian, Basque, and Turkish belong to the IndO-European group.

-Secondly, Sanskrit, as the sacred language of Brahmanism (Hinduism), was used throughout India and Southeast Asia as a language of literary and scholarly expression, and (rather like Latin in mediaeval Europe) provided a means of communication between scholars belonging to communities and lands speaking widely different languages.
+Secondly, Sanskrit, as the sacred language of Brahmanism (Hinduism), was used throughout India and Southeast Asia as a language of literary and scholarly expression, and (rather like Latin in mediaeval Europe) provided a means of communication between scholars belonging to communities

 The numbering system of Sanskrit, as a part of a written language of great sophistication and precision, played a fundamental role in the development of the sciences in India, and notably in the evolution of a place-value system.